spectrum-finance/ergo-dex/protocols/LqMiningSimple.md

 _Notes_:
 * User can redeem his LQ tokens before and after program end
-* LQ tokens cannot be redeemed until all previous epochs are compounded
+* LQ tokens cannot be redeemed until all previous epochs are compounded or until `redeemLimitDelta` is reached after the end of the program